Identify, analyze, assess and mitigate risks, ensure regulatory compliance, minimize the effects of unwanted contingencies and obstacles

 - Mitigate – Define action plans and control measures to manage the risks, allocate responsibility and ressources and monitor execution.

 - Control – Ensure that measures have been taken and evaluate whether these have had the desired effect.

 Identify risks and assess them based on how serious they are

 Identification of risks, contingencies or adverse events is one of the most important steps in carrying out a risk analysis, as the content of the analysis is then defined.
 Risks that are not identified are also not analyzed, which in turn leads them to be undervalued and the need for contingency planning to be underestimated or, in the worst case, completely overlooked.

 When the risks have been identified, the next step is to evaluate them based on how serious the impact, the consequences, would be should they occur.
 Ask yourself:

 - What would these events mean for our organization and operations?

 - What resources, assets, goodwill would we lose in such an event?

-The plan should ideally include preventive measures that minimize the risk of high-risk situations arising.
-The goal is to eliminate risks, reduce the probability of a risk event occurring and reduce the impact of the risks on the organisation’s ultimate goals.
+The action plan should ideally include preventive measures that minimize the risk of high-risk situations arising.
+The goal is to eliminate risks, reduce the probability of a risk event occurring and reduce the impact of the risks on the organization’s ultimate goals.